mongodb/docs/source/includes/driver-example-query-intro.rst

          collection.
 To populate the ``inventory`` collection, run the
          following:

+     - id: motor
+       content: |
+         This page provides examples of |query_operations| using the :py:meth:`motor.motor_asyncio.AsyncIOMotorCollection.find`
+         method in the `Motor <https://motor.readthedocs.io/en/stable/>`_
+         driver.
+The examples on this page use the ``inventory`` collection.
+To populate the ``inventory`` collection, run the
+         following:

      - id: java-sync
        content: |
          This page provides examples of |query_operations| using the